learningequality/sushi-chef-free-english-with-hello-channel/README.md

-## How to install ffmpeg on ubuntu with aac audio code support.
+## How to install ffmpeg on ubuntu with aac audio codec support.

 source: https://linuxconfig.org/install-ffmpeg-on-ubuntu-18-04-bionic-beaver-linux